archivesspace/tech-docs/ASTRO/src/content/docs/administration/upgrading_1_5_0.md

 _Can I continue to use the current model for containers and not convert to the new model?_

-Because it is such a substantial improvement [(see separate announcement for the new features)](../../README_FEATURES_1.5.0.html), the new model is required for all using ArchivesSpace 1.5.0 and higher.
+Because it is such a substantial improvement (see the [new features list](#new-features-in-150) below), the new model is required for all using ArchivesSpace 1.5.0 and higher.
 The only way to continue using the current model is to never upgrade beyond 1.4.2.

 _What if I’m already using the container management plugin made available to the community by Yale University?_